udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 Moving on:

-> *“Electrical Electronics Computers fraternity has a worldwide body called IEEE, where we have a concept called LLL - Life Long Learning.
-So, every student, if you want to contribute to the long run (, has to learn).
+> *“Electrical, Electronics, and, Computers fraternity has a worldwide body called IEEE, where we have a concept called LLL - Life Long Learning.
+So, (for) every student, if you want to contribute in the long run, you have to learn.
 For example, let's take what I learned from 1977-79 in MTech in Computer Science and Computer Engineering.
 Okay?
 The basics are still there, but I have to study much more every day to retain my job.
 And, to lead my job, I need much more.
 So, lifelong learning is one thing.
 And, you will consider your degree as a license to learn more.
 Right?
 And, you know, there's a famous saying, "Even when you're a student, let your schooling not interfere with your education."
 What you learn in your classes is one thing, but what you want to get educated in is another thing.”*
 >
 > **“Thank you.
 Especially IIT Tirupati.
 I always say, we also have Lord Balaji conspiring for your success.
 Thank you for this opportunity.”**